joltman80/HomeAssistantConfig/README.md

 ## RATGDO Config

-When you receive your RATGDO, plug it into your laptop, open Chrome/Chromium and navigate to (this webpage)[https://paulwieland.github.io/ratgdo/flash.html].
+When you receive your RATGDO, plug it into your laptop, open Chrome/Chromium and navigate to [this webpage](https://paulwieland.github.io/ratgdo/flash.html).
 Use the MQTT option and choose the firmware version that corresponds to your device.
 Follow the steps to flash the firmware.
 In Linux, the serial port with be ttyUSB0.
 Once the device is flashed, you will be prompted to enter the 2.4GHz WiFi network that the device should join.
 After you enter that info, you will be sent to the config webpage.
 Here you will need to create an OTA/Web Config Password.
 Add this along with the DEVICE NAME & WEB CONFIG USERNAME to your password database.
 Enter the following info:

 MQTT SERVER IP: Home Assitant IP Address
 MQTT SERVER PORT:  1883 (default for Mosquitto)